joone-org/SentioNova/curriculum/9798851707100/README.md

 ![image](https://github.com/joone-org/curriculum.joone.org/blob/main/curriculum/9798851707100/Images/cover.jpg)

 This guide introduces MidJourney and doubles as a ChatGPT prompt.
 As experience is the teacher of all things, we invite you to scroll down and explore the example prompts and the images generated from their respective emoji inputs.
-Shared under an open license (CC BY-NC-ND) by [Joone 501(c)(3)](https://joone.org/) you're free to use and share it while giving appropriate credit.
+Shared under an open license by [Joone](https://joone.org/), you're free to use and share it while giving appropriate credit.

 [Amazon Kindle](https://kdp.amazon.com/amazon-dp-action/us/dualbookshelf.marketplacelink/B0CBRK83LC)<br>
 [Amazon Paperback](https://www.amazon.com/dp/B0C9SC73JC?ref_=pe_3052080_397514860)<br>